Reports of nursing home abuse are on the rise

 In so many words, nursing home abuse is among the most heinous actions that can be taken against a vulnerable individual.
 Whether it is of a physical, emotional, or even sexual nature, nursing home abuse should never be tolerated.
 Instead, it should be reported as soon as it is identified so that the liable parties can be held to account.

 In order to hold an abuser to account, however, you’ll likely need the assistance of qualified legal counsel.
-As such, nursing home abuse victims in the Philadelphia, PA, area should not delay calling the the Law Offices of Joel J. Kofsky.
+As such, nursing home abuse victims in the Philadelphia, PA, area should not delay calling the Philly Injury Law.
 Their team of skilled personal injuries lawyers are willing and able to take on nursing home abuse cases while protecting a victim’s right to proper compensation for their injuries and suffering.